shackbarth/xtuple/README.md

 ### What we're about

 xTuple is open-source business management software.
 The code is managed by an eponymous company in Norfolk, VA, but our community stretches around the world.
-Our next-generation software is an HTML5 node.js [app](https://github.com/xtuple/xtuple/wiki/Overview).
+Our web application is implemented as an [HTML5 node.js app](https://github.com/xtuple/xtuple/wiki/Overview).

 Most of our commercial customers are inventory-based manufacturers or distributors, and we have a fair amount of commercially-licensed code to specifically support these use-cases.
-That said, businesses of all sorts, even services-based companies, run their operations with the open-source core alone.
+That said, businesses of all sorts, even services-based companies, run their operations on our open-source core.

 We're always happy for people to use xTuple as a launching point for their own projects, whether or not you have a commercial relationship with us.